 One Icelandic golf project worth watching is a proposed true links course called Black Sand, which, if it ever happens, will become the most northerly links in the world.
 According to Sir Nick, “There are some very interesting features here – not least of all the black volcanic sand that will make up the bunkers – and I’m confident that this course will help to put Icelandic golf firmly on the map.”
-We checked with the office of Faldo Design in October 2013 and sadly the Black Sand project is still on hold.
+We checked with the office of Faldo Design in October 2019 and sadly the Black Sand project is still on hold.

-Our rankings of the Top 10 Golf Courses of Iceland were last updated in January 2016.
+Our rankings of the Top 25 Golf Courses of Iceland were last updated in March 2022.
 Click the link to read the story.